-The Starfleet of the twenty-fourth century was so committed to the Prime Directive that Picard was willing to let entire civilizations die of natural disaster in “Homeward” and “Pen Pals” rather than intervene.
+The Starfleet of the twenty-fourth century was so committed to the Prime Directive that Picard was willing to let entire civilizations perish in “Homeward” and “Pen Pals” to avoid intervention.

 It took two new adversaries, the Cardassians and the Borg, to shake the Federation’s high-mindedness.
 Conflict with both races gave the show some of its best episodes: “Q Who”, “The Best of Both Worlds”, “Chain of Command”.

-After Roddenberry’s death in 1991, The Next Generation started to explore the darker side of paradise.
+After Roddenberry’s death in 1991, The Next Generation darked to explore the darker side of paradise.
 It showed a renegade Starfleet captain in “The Wounded”, who could not put the war with the Cardassians behind him.
-It introduced the Maquis, who rebelled against the Federation for signing a peace with Cardassia that gave up their worlds.
+It introduced the Maquis, who rebelled against the Federation for signing a peace with Cardassia that left their worlds on the wrong side of the new border.
 And it explored Picard’s trauma from his assimilation by the Borg in “Family” and First Contact.

 Deep Space Nine

-The fallibility and shortcomings The Next Generation had hinted at became the backbone of Star Trek: Deep Space Nine.
+The fallibilities and shortcomings The Next Generation had hinted at became the backbone of Star Trek: Deep Space Nine.

 “Anything where we can have Federation people acting in ways that the Federation doesn’t advise or support is interesting to me,” Executive Producer Ira Steven Behr told Cinefantastique in 1994.

-To stay true to Roddenberry’s vision, the show often used the Bajorans and the Ferengi to tell stories of human weakness.
+To stay true to Roddenberry’s vision, the show often used the Bajorans and the Ferengi to tell stories about human weakness.
 (See Creating the Ferengi.)
-But just like The Undiscovered Country had brought human racism toward Klingons to light, Starfleet personnel on Deep Space Nine could act superior toward both races: toward the Bajorans for their superstitions, toward the Ferengi for their greed.
+But just like The Undiscovered Country had brought human racism toward Klingons to light, Starfleet personnel on Deep Space Nine could act superior toward both aliens: the Bajorans for their superstitions, the Ferengi for their greed.

 The show also didn’t shy away from putting its Federation characters to the test.

-The Dominion, and their Changeling Founders, posed an even greater challenge.
-Fear of imposters led to random blood tests, an infraction of civil liberties only Sisko’s father (Brock Peters) complains about in “Homefront”.
+The Dominion, and their Changeling Founders, posed an even greater threat.
+Fear of imposters led to random blood tests, an infraction of civil liberties only Sisko’s father (played by Brock Peters, who ironically also portrayed one of the admirals who plotted to scuttle a peace deal with the Klingons in Star Trek VI) complains about in “Homefront”.

 Even though that episode, and “Paradise Lost”, showed a Starfleet coup against the Federation’s civilian government, trust in authority never seems to wane.
 Although we mostly see events through the eyes of Starfleet personnel.

 The original plan was for the story to take an even worse turn.
-Vulcan was meant to secede from the Federation amid fears of Dominion infiltration, almost triggering a civil war.
+Vulcan was meant to secede amid fears of Dominion infiltration, almost triggering a Federation civil war.

 Moore is quoted in Captains’ Logs Supplemental calling the two-parter “Homefront” and “Paradise Lost” an important show that demonstrated even the best of governments need to be watched.